What Is a Certificate Program?

 Healthcare, administration, and IT make up some of the most popular certificate fields, but over the past few years universities have added thousands of new certificates.
 While certificates continue to prepare students to become professional coders and pharmacy techs, now they also teach more niche fields like social entrepreneurship, personal training, and even craft beer brewing.

-Online Certificate Programs Are Flexible and Cheap
+Benefits of Online Certificate Programs

 Students have many options for certificates and schools.
 Traditional colleges, online colleges, vocational schools, and MOOC (massive open online course) providers all offer certificate programs, some at no cost.